 Benchmark Mineral Intelligence estimates that the 10kWh Powerwall battery alone - minus the pack assembly, cooling system, casing, delivery and installation - will cost between $2,500 and $3,500 to manufacture.

-Therefore, it is clear that Tesla has been aggressive with its pricing strategy to spark real change and adoption . . .
+Therefore, it is clear that Tesla has been aggressive with its pricing strategy to spark real change and adoption - a . . .